Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 Also that night; and later:

 In any event Albus is definitely aware that the Fidelius Charm has been broken.
 His orders, according to Hagrid, are to get Harry out of the house and to take him to his aunt and uncle at #4 Privet Drive, Little Whinging, Surrey.
 Dumbledore leaves Hogwarts after giving Hagrid his orders.
 Since Hagrid is not a qualified wizard, and is unable to Apparate he is most probably sent via Portkey.
-We know that Dumbledore can create a Portkey whenever necessary, and does not hesitate to do so.
+We know that Dumbledore can (and will) create a Portkey whenever necessary, and does not hesitate to do so.
 In this case I do not think Hagrid traveled by either Thestral or hyppogryff.
 The timing was far too critical.
-Hagrid probably also had a Portkey to get from Godric’s Hollow to Little Whinging, but did not use it.
+Hagrid probably also had a Portkey to get from Godric’s Hollow to wherever Albus had told him to go afterwards.

 The following events allegedly take place the next day, which is presumably November 1: